 So the first step is to figure out what to let go of.
 Don’t say you can’t let go of anything.
 If you want to ramp up the quality of your life you need to clear some room in your schedule, preferably an hour or two per day.

 Don’t expect overnight miracles.
 Whatever the nature of your pursuit, give it 30 days of consistent effort before you deviate from your chosen approach.
+Keep your actions consistent with your goal and don’t make excuses.
 If you’ve chosen wisely, your approach will eventually produce results, but you need to give it time.

 Now make a choice!